 For example, while an authority site is aiming to rank for the keyword “iPhone repair”, a new website could compete for some part of the traffic by aiming to rank for “iPhone repair in Denver, CO”.

-- Personalizing Your Audience Interactions And Grow Into an Authoritative Content Creator
+Personalizing Your Audience Interactions And Growing Into an Authoritative Content Creator

-While authority websites have an established brand that collects several represenatives, being you could be a great and effective strategy for drawing a loyal following by focusing on your personal brand.
+While authority websites have an established brand that, being you while trying to rank your new blog could be a great and effective strategy for drawing a loyal following and building a personal brand.

-Loyal following grows where personality is present for those who follow you, to interact with.
+Loyal following grows where a personality is noticeable to those who follow you.
 Authoritative websites seem to have it all figured, with their end goal of profitability very clear.

 To build your personal brand through content, you will need a content strategy to help you manage time.
-As a new blogger remaining consistent and productive is your priority.
+And to rank your new blog, remaining consistent and productive is a key priority for you.

 When asked what they would do differently if they started their blogging journey again, most seasoned bloggers say it’s building backlinks to their blog and content.